TheCRIS69/order-summary-component/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - Order summary card solution

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-You can see my solution live [HERE](https://thecris69.github.io/order-summary-component)
+You can see my solution live [HERE](https://thecris69.github.io/order-summary-component)!